gwt-plugins/gwt-eclipse-plugin/README.md

 ###Java 7
 Google App Engine requires Java 7.
 Install and configure the Java 7 SE JDK for your specific OS.
 [More details](http://java.sun.com/javase/downloads/index.jsp).

-###GWT
-The Google plug-in for Eclipse depends on the gwt-dev and gwt-user projects which must be imported into your workspace and successfully building.
-See the GWT [README.txt](https://gwt.googlesource.com/gwt/+/master/eclipse/README.txt) page for more details.

 ###Google App Engine SDK
 The GAE SDK for Java must be downloaded and unzipped locally.